 As you know, the most valuable way that you can support your child at home is by spending time each day reading together.
 This will not only help them become fluent decoders, but more importantly, it will help them to develop a love of reading which will benefit them across the curriculum and in later life.
 Please do try to sign your child's reading diary following your reading time, telling us about their school book, library book or anything else you are enjoying together.
 This really does help us build a picture of what they enjoy so that we can suggest new books and authors.

 Supporting children with their mental maths is also highly valuable.
 Each week, the children will bring home some facts to learn.
 Whilst sometimes seeming very simple, these are an essential foundation for more complex calculations.
 Timestable facts are of particular importance.
-At the 'Meet the Teacher' evening early in the term, I explained that Year 4 children will, from this year, complete a statutory Multiplication Tables Check.
-As soon as we receive more information about this ourselves, we will share this with parents.
-In the meantime, we will be working hard to learn all multiplication facts up to 12x12, including the related division facts.
+Throughout the year, we will be working hard to learn all multiplication facts up to 12x12, including the related division facts.
+At the 'Meet the Teacher' evening early in the term, I will explain more about the new statutory Multiplication Tables Check.
 The grid below may be useful if you have misplaced the one sent home.

 Also, please encourage your child to practise spelling the words on their weekly lists.
 These usually fit around a particular pattern or rule.
 This rule is the focus of our spelling sessions in class, so that the children can then apply this in other words when writing independently.
 Each half term I will send home a note indicating whether your child is scoring generally red, amber or green scores.
 I will also feedback about this at Parent's Evening.